Inward opening external doors

-If an outward opening door is simply reversed, then water will be forced in with wind and rain, and run down the inside of the threshold.
-This is why the door leaf, frame and threshold are built to resist rainwater and wind.
-In extreme weather conditions, water can be pushed in and run down along the frame or door leaf.
-The water has to run down and out through the threshold so that no water gets inside.
-An inward opening door is therefore never entirely sealed down at the threshold.
-If water gets in between the frame and door leaf, it has to also then run out, on the outside.
+If an outward opening door is simply reversed, water can be pressed in with strong winds, and flow down at the inside of the threshold.
+This is why the the inward opened door leaf, frame and threshold are built to resist rainwater and wind.
+In extreme weather conditions, water can be pushed in and flow down along the frame or door leaf.
+The water has to go down and out through the threshold so no water gets inside.
+An inward opening door is never completely sealed at the threshold.
+If water gets in between the frame and door leaf, it has to flow out, on the outside.

 An external door is like decoration for the house

-As much a beautiful detail as it is secure protection.
-The choice of external door enhances the appearance of the house, plus keeps the world and weather out.
-Our glued, insulated external doors are built one by one, or in very small batches.
-The material we use is always environmentally-labelled, solid wood.
-Everything from the frame to panel work is done by hand by a carpenter, who is responsible for the entire creation of our doors.
-As all parts are made by hand, everything from dimensions to the material, can be tailored to your exact specifications.Go to external doors
+An exterior wooden door is as much a beautiful detail as it is a secure protection.
+The choice of external door enhances the appearance of the house, and keeps the world and weather out.
+Our sandwish constructed, insulated external doors are built one by one, or in very small batches.
+The material we use is always certified, solid wood.
+Everything from the frame to panel work is done by hand by one carpenter, who is responsible for the entire process of building our doors.
+As all parts are made by hand, everything from dimensions to material, can be tailored made to your specifications.Go to external doors